-The Gulf of Poets and Cinque Terre have many beauties, and the marine background of the whole area is not less worthy.
-More and more appreciated by diving lovers from all over the world, scuba diving in Cinque Terre and La Spezia offers a wide variety of animal and vegetable species to the depths enthusiasts.
+More and more appreciated by diving lovers from all over the world, scuba diving in Cinque Terre and La Spezia offers a variety of animal and vegetable species to the depths enthusiasts.

 The area is subject to seawater protection regulations, and it is important to contact the many diving centers in the area to have the necessary support to know them and make the best diving excursions safely even for those who own only a first level diving patent.

-Here a brief summary of those that are the 7 most beautiful experiences of diving in Cinque Terre and La Spezia, in typical caves and dry marine recommended for those who love diving:
+7 recommended diving experiences in Cinque Terre and La Spezia, in typical caves and dry marines:

-Find a suggestive wide opening in the rock circumnavigating the island of Palmaria on the west side.
-The cave is high a few meters above sea level and continues under the surface for twenty meters, with spectacular blue water light reflections inside the cave.
-Diving among the rocks, there are easily found several species of invertebrates.
+Suggestive wide opening in the rock that is found circumnavigating the island on the west side of Palmaria Island.
+The cave is a few meters high above sea level and continues below the surface for about twenty meters, with spectacular reflections of light of blue water inside the ravine.
+Diving among the rocks, one can easily find different species of invertebrates.

-At the end of the Cinque Terre, in Punta Mesco, a beautiful dive can be done following the wall on the right and descending along a slope that goes down to a muddy sea depth about 30 meters and characterized by the presence of beautiful red gorgonians and sea daisies.
+At the end of the Cinque Terre, in Punta Mesco, a beautiful dive can be done following the wall on the right and descending along a slope that goes down to a muddy sea about 30 meters deep and featuring beautiful red gorgonians and sea daisies.
 The wildlife that can be encountered in the blue of Punta Mesco is of murenas, browned horns, daggers, barracudas and lobsters.

 Punta Pineda is a very suggestive spot, easily reachable by sea, characterized by a strong tide from the west which gives water transparency and therefore rich in curls, toothpicks and tuna.
 The “swimming pools” are shaped like horse saddles and reach 12 meters maximum depth.
 Following the wall, it gets about 18 meters deep, there are many gorgonie up to 30 meters deep where it is easy to find dangers with clumps and mounds.

-The Maralunga Cave near Lerici is for some of archaeological interest, because ancient marble blocks visible on the backdrop would witness the shipwreck of a Roman-era ship.
-For others, the name “Brigantine Cave” dates back to a more recent time, when a brigantine hid in the cave, probably destroying its trees, because followed by pirate ships.
+The Maralunga Cave near Lerici is for some archaeologically interesting because ancient marble blocks visible on the backdrop would witness the shipwreck of a Roman-era ship.
+For others, the name “Brigantine Cave” dates back to a more recent time, when a brigantine hid in the cave, probably destroying its trees because followed by pirate ships.
 It is forbidden to approach the cave by boat, so enthusiasts leave ground from inside the Caletta di Lerici, a very impressive place on the coast of Maralunga, especially in the morning with the sun rising to the east.
-Taking the coast to the right, leave behing the Maramozza Tip, after a while the coast finds the cave, emerged for about 15 meters and deep about 40 meters in the white limestone of the coast at this point.
+Taking the coast to the right, leave behind the Maramozza Tip, after a while the coast finds the cave, emerged for about 15 meters and deep about 40 meters in the white limestone of the coast at this point.
 Near and inside the cave little saraghi and occhiate fish grow up safely.

 7 – Diving at the Wreck of Equa